brooklynrail/brooklynrail-platform/content/events/2020/09/anti-prison-activism-in-california-a-conversation-with-pete-brook.md

       Pete is an Editor and Writer for Vantage, the Medium photography blog.
 Pete lives in San Francisco, CA.
+poets:
+  - person: mona-kareem
+    event_bio: "Mona Kareem is the author of three poetry collections, and most recently, the chapbook Femme Ghosts.
+She is currently a Translator-in-Residence at Princeton University. "
 date: 2020-09-18 13:00:00 -0500
 end_date: 2020-09-18 14:30:00 -0500
 collections: